High-speed rail: Turkey

+The construction of three separate high-speed lines from Ankara to Istanbul, Konya and Sivas, as well as taking an Ankara–İzmir line to the launch stage, form part of the Turkish Ministry of Transport's strategic aims and targets.

 United Kingdom

 The UK's fastest high-speed line (High Speed 1) connects London St Pancras with Brussels, Paris and Amsterdam through the Channel Tunnel.
 At speeds of up to 300 km/h, it is the only high-speed line in Britain with an operating speed of more than 125 mph.